-Police oversight in Africa - challenges and opportunities; and
+- Police Oversight in Africa - Challenges and Opportunities

 This is a high-level course, particularly designed for practitioners working in the field of police accountability and oversight in Africa.
-Applications from judicial officers, post-graduate students with a relevant research focus, government officials responsible for relevant issues, and members of civil society groups experienced in and engaged with the issues are encouraged to attend the course.
+Applications from judicial officers, post-graduate students with a relevant research focus, government officials responsible for relevant issues, and members of civil society groups experienced in and engaged with the issues are encouraged.

 Applicants from around the world are invited.
 However, the course will have an African focus.
 Applicants from African countries are therefore, in particular, encouraged to apply.

-All lectures and materials are in English, and proficiency in English is required to attend this course.
+All lectures and materials are in English, and proficiency in English is required to attend these courses.

-The course fee is ZAR 3 000.00 (US$450) and covers tuition, course materials, teas and lunch but excludes transport and accommodation costs.
+The course fee is ZAR 3 000.00 (US $ 250) and covers tuition, course materials, teas and lunch.
+The fee excludes transport and accommodation costs.